-MSCI’s move on June 1 - the first of its kind - to include in its indexes China A-shares that until now traded only on local exchanges promises a new range of diversity for investor portfolios while allowing a flood of foreign funds into Chinese markets.
+MSCI’s move on June 1 - the first of its kind - to include in its market indexes China A-shares that until now traded only on local exchanges promises a new range of diversity for investor portfolios while allowing a flood of foreign funds into Chinese stock markets.
 Estimates of inflows range from an initial USD 20 billion to USD 300 billion at full inclusion.
-The two-step inclusion of 2.5% each will reach 5% in September 2018 to account for the existing daily trading limits on Stock Connect.
-When this occurs, China’s overall weight in the index could climb to 32%.
+The two-step partial inclusion of 2.5% each will reach 5% in September 2018 to account for the existing daily trading limits on Stock Connect.
+When this occurs, China’s overall weight in the emerging market index could climb to 32%.

-The inclusion marks a big step forward in Beijing’s plans to provide greater access to Chinese markets, and follows three years of deliberations between MSCI, investors, Chinese authorities and other stakeholders.
+MSCI index review marks a big step forward in Beijing’s plans to provide greater access to Chinese markets, and follows three years of deliberations between MSCI, investors, Chinese authorities and other stakeholders.
 The main discussions focussed on longstanding concerns about the regulatory framework of onshore markets, including issues such as volatility, uncertainty around capital repatriation and stock suspensions.

-The big question now is whether global investors are prepared to handle the operational challenges of navigating the trading system and making the most of the rapidly growing access to China’s onshore markets.
+The big question now is whether global investors are prepared to handle the operational challenges of navigating the trading system and making the most of the rapidly growing access to China’s onshore equity markets.

-Meanwhile, long-existing QFII/RQFII schemes and Stock Connect have so far led the way in improving access to and internationalising China’s markets.
+Meanwhile, long-existing QFII/RQFII schemes and Stock Connect with Hong Kong have so far led the way in improving access to and internationalising China’s markets.
 By March-end, Stock Connect northbound assets under custody stood at RMB 560 billion, and this is expected to increase to over RMB 600 billion after MSCI’s inclusion is complete later this year.

 For instance, most foreign investors, especially passive ones, will initially access China A-shares through the Stock Connect scheme instead of QFII or RQFII, mainly because of quota limitations in the latter schemes and the need to be better versed in local Chinese market regulations, both of which can cause delay.